Olga Gzovskaya

-Olga Gzovskaya (Russian: О́льга Влади́мировна Гзо́вская; 10 October 1883 - 2 July 1962) was a Russian and Soviet theater and film actress.
+Olga Vladimirovna Gzovskaya (Russian: О́льга Влади́мировна Гзо́вская; 10 October 1883 - 2 July 1962) was a Russian and Soviet theater and film actress.

 Life

 Gzovskaya was born to a family of a Moscow customs official of Polish origin.
 In 1905, she graduated from the Imperial Drama School at the Maly Theatre, having studied under Aleksandr Pavlovich Lensky.
 On 1 September 1905 she joined the Maly Theatre troupe, with the first role of Ariel in "The Tempest" by William Shakespeare, that October.
 From 1905 to 1908, she appeared at the Maly Theatre.
 In 1907, she met Konstantin Stanislavski at a summer resort and began taking private acting lessons from him.
 During their classes Stanislavski commented to Gzovskaya that she should perform at the Moscow Art Theatre, which she took as an offer of employment and quit the Maly.
 As the board had not been consulted, the engagement by the Moscow Art Theatre became contentious and she was forced to tour throughout Russia during the 2008-2009 season.
 Her employment was also complicated because her fiancé Vladimir Nelidov, who was working at the Maly, was trying to become the manager of the Moscow Art Theatre, but the theater did not trust his reputation.
 In July 1908, she and Nelidov married.

 Gzovskaya returned to the Maly for the 1909-1910 season, but in 1910, she moved to the Moscow Art Theatre.
 In 1912, she performed a series of engagements in Prague, but was primarily engaged until 1917 at the Moscow Art Theater.
 Between 1917 and 1919 Gzovskaya returned to the Maly.
 When Gzovskaya left the Moscow Art Theatre, she severed her studies with Stanislavski, though she tried to promote use of his method in other companies.
 In 1919, she taught at the studio and toured with the Chialiapin Studio and Opera Studio of the Bolshoi Theatre.

 German postcard by Ross-Verlag, no. 937/2, 1925-1926.
 Vladimir Gajdarov and Gzovskaya in Schuld und Sühne, an adaptation of Dostojevsky's Crime and Punishment (Raskolnikov).